Hmasa2005/Microbit_Growth_Monitor/README.md

 # Plant_Growth_Index
 # 🌱 Micro:bit Growth Monitor

-A Python desktop app that visualizes plant growth conditions in real time based on **temperature** and **light** data sent from a **Micro:bit**.
+This Python desktop application was developed as part of a **Sensing Engineering group project** to visualize plant growth conditions in real time.
-When the environment is ideal, the leaf appears **bright and vivid green**; when conditions worsen, it turns into a **darker, duller green** 🍃🌿
+It receives **temperature** and **light** data from a **Micro:bit**, calculates a **Growth Index**, and displays a dynamically color-changing leaf.
+In this project, I was responsible for **both the hardware setup on the Micro:bit and the software program** that receives data, calculates the index, and updates the leaf display 🍃🌿

 ---

 ## 🧩 Overview
-- Receives `temperature` and `light` values via serial communication from a Micro:bit
+- Reads `temperature` and `light` values from a Micro:bit via serial communication
 - Calculates a **Growth Index (0–100)** representing plant growth conditions
-- Displays real-time sensor data and a color-changing **leaf image** using Tkinter + Pillow
+- Displays live readings and a dynamically changing **leaf image** using Tkinter + Pillow
-- Great for environmental sensing, IoT demos, or educational projects
+- Developed as part of an educational group project in sensing engineering

 ---